bhourahine/daresbury_xTB/pages/tutorial/solvation.rst

 Partition coefficients
 ----------------------

-We will again use the `tributyl phosphate <https://pubchem.ncbi.nlm.nih.gov/compound/31357>`__ system for this chapter starting from the lowest conformer computed at DFT level of theory.
+We will again use the `tributyl phosphate <https://pubchem.ncbi.nlm.nih.gov/compound/31357>`__ system for this chapter starting from the lowest conformer computed at DFT level of theory.\ :footcite:`salthammer2022`

 .. tab-set::